aswanthnarayan/Brocamp/Week 4/NodeJs.md

 * **High Performance:** Efficiently handles a large number of concurrent connections.
 * **Scalability:** Can handle increasing loads without requiring additional threads.
 * **Simplicity:** Easier to reason about and debug compared to multi-threaded systems.

+ `worker-threads` module, which allows you to create threads and execute multiple JavaScript tasks in parallel.
+Once a thread finishes a task, it sends a message to the main thread that contains the result of the operation so that it can be used with other parts of the code.
+The advantage of using worker threads is that CPU-bound tasks don’t block the main thread and you can divide and distribute a task to multiple workers to optimize it.

+# Concurrency & Parallelism

+* **Concurrency:**

+The ability to handle multiple tasks at once by interleaving their execution.
+It's about managing multiple tasks over time.

+* **Parallelism:**

+ The ability to execute multiple tasks simultaneously on different processors or cores.
+It's about executing multiple tasks at the same time.

+**Node.js and Concurrency**

+Node.js is primarily a single-threaded environment.
+This means it can only execute one piece of code at a time.
+However, it achieves concurrency through an event-driven, non-blocking I/O model.

+**How it Works:**

+* **Event Loop:** The core of Node.js's concurrency model.
+It continuously checks for new events and processes them.
+* **Non-blocking I/O**: When a Node.js application performs an I/O operation (like reading a file or making a network request), it doesn't block the main thread.
+Instead, it registers a callback function and continues executing other code.
+* **Callback Queue:** When the I/O operation completes, the callback is added to a callback queue.
+Event Loop and Callback Queue: The event loop continuously checks the callback queue.
+Once the call stack is empty, it takes the first callback from the queue and executes it.

+**Benefits of Node.js's Concurrency Model:**

+* **High Performance:** Efficiently handles a large number of concurrent connections.
+* **Scalability:** Can handle increasing loads without requiring additional threads.
+* **Simplicity:** Easier to reason about and debug compared to multi-threaded systems.

+ `worker-threads` module, which allows you to create threads and execute multiple JavaScript tasks in parallel.
+Once a thread finishes a task, it sends a message to the main thread that contains the result of the operation so that it can be used with other parts of the code.
+The advantage of using worker threads is that CPU-bound tasks don’t block the main thread and you can divide and distribute a task to multiple workers to optimize it.

+# Concurrency & Parallelism

+* **Concurrency:**

+The ability to handle multiple tasks at once by interleaving their execution.
+It's about managing multiple tasks over time.

+* **Parallelism:**

+ The ability to execute multiple tasks simultaneously on different processors or cores.
+It's about executing multiple tasks at the same time.

+**Node.js and Concurrency**

+Node.js is primarily a single-threaded environment.
+This means it can only execute one piece of code at a time.
+However, it achieves concurrency through an event-driven, non-blocking I/O model.

+**How it Works:**

+* **Event Loop:** The core of Node.js's concurrency model.
+It continuously checks for new events and processes them.
+* **Non-blocking I/O**: When a Node.js application performs an I/O operation (like reading a file or making a network request), it doesn't block the main thread.
+Instead, it registers a callback function and continues executing other code.
+* **Callback Queue:** When the I/O operation completes, the callback is added to a callback queue.
+Event Loop and Callback Queue: The event loop continuously checks the callback queue.
+Once the call stack is empty, it takes the first callback from the queue and executes it.

+**Benefits of Node.js's Concurrency Model:**

+* **High Performance:** Efficiently handles a large number of concurrent connections.
+* **Scalability:** Can handle increasing loads without requiring additional threads.
+* **Simplicity:** Easier to reason about and debug compared to multi-threaded systems.